serversllcproject/pterodactyl-installer/README.md

 The script will guide you through the install.

 *Note: On some systems it's required to be already logged in as root before executing the one-line command.*

-# Contributing

-Feel free to fork the project and send a PR! :smiley: